-Based on mean time between reversals in the last few million years, we are rather overdue for the next one.
-The average surface field strength has declined about 10% in the last 170 years.
+Based on mean time between reversals, we are rather overdue for the next one.
+The average surface field strength has declined about 10% in the last 170 years

 Over even longer timescales, there have been very long periods (superchrons) where there were no magnetic reversals at all.
 The Cretaceous Normal Superchron lasted from 124 to 80 million years ago.